 The assigned user should have access to the same project under which the RFI is created in order to receive and respond to the RFI.

-After re-opening an RFI the assigned user can reply to or forward the re-opened RFI.
+After re-opening an RFI the assigned user can reply to the re-opened RFI.
 Previously entered answers will also be shown on the re-opened RFI.

 RFI custom attributes i.e. custom field entry; number of response day entry & starting number can only be defined by Project Creator and Account Owner.

 RFIs created at project level will not be shown in the Viewer drop-down of that related document but RFI’s created in Viewer will be shown in the RFI List Screen.

 Operations performed on the RFI Module are similar at Project and Viewer Level.

 Attachments – After RFI has been created and sent, new attachments cannot be added or existing attachments cannot be deleted.